Zakaria1986/wordpress_docker/README.md

 ## Then inside the directory, create Docker compose file: docker-compose.yml then copy and paste the following settings:

+## I have added an .env file so this might look slightly different to the actual file.

 version: '3.7'

 services: